aryan-goyal/Image-Database/README.md

 ## Development

-- This is the application was developed using [Falsk](https://flask.palletsprojects.com/en/1.1.x/) and Firebase [Firebase](https://firebase.google.com/).

-- This application is deployed to [Firebase Cloud Run](https://firebase.google.com/docs/hosting/cloud-run).
+This is the application was developed using [Falsk](https://flask.palletsprojects.com/en/1.1.x/) (a microframework for Python) and [Firebase](https://firebase.google.com/) (a flexible, scalable database for mobile, web, and server development), and deployed to Cloud Run (a serverless environment to run containers on Google Cloud).

 ## Local Setup